 Teaching English to Speakers of Other Languages

-If you feel called to the career of teaching yet want a job outside of a traditional classroom setting, then we encourage you to look into obtaining a TESOL certification.
-TESOL, or "Teaching English to Speakers of Other Languages" is a specification in teaching English to second-language speakers in an English-speaking country.
-Students may include study abroad students, expats, and immigrants.
-When searching for information on TESOL, acronyms you might come by include; TEFL, TESL, ESL, and ESOL.
+If you feel called to the career of teaching yet want a job outside of a traditional classroom setting, or help students in the area of teaching English to second-language speakers, then we encourage you to look into obtaining a TESOL certification or a "Certificate in California Teachers of English Learners (CTEL)" leading to CLAD Certificate.

-Though these programs offer similar experiences, earning a TESOL certification is slightly different than the rest.
-TEFL, TESL, ESL, and other courses, are designed to teach you how to teach English in a non-English speaking country like Russia or China, whereas TESOL is focused solely on English-speaking countries.
 Though each English teacher certification varies slightly, when applying for a job abroad, likely, more than one (if not all) of these certifications will be accepted.
-Alliant International University offers offer a "Certificate in California Teachers of English Learners (CTEL)" Leading to CLAD Certificate.6
+Alliant International University offers offer a "Certificate in California Teachers of English Learners (CTEL)" Leading to CLAD Certificate and a Bilingual Authorization.6

 Pursuing a career in education can be extremely rewarding.
 Use this list as a guide to help you decide which career path in education best suits you.
 Though there are a variety of different fields of education that you can work in, taking the time to find the right one is sure to set you up for success.